veselaDV/mint-classics-database/README.md

 Insights and recommendations are provided on the following key areas:

  - **Warehouse Key Performance Indicators (KPIs) and performance.** Turn Over Ratio, Evaluation of inventory levels - stock to sales ratio, distribution of product lines through the warehouses and dead stock.
 Focusing on the revenue.
- - **Sales trends analysis.** How are inventory numbers related to sales figures?
+ - **Sale trends analysis.** How are inventory numbers related to sales figures?
 What are the products with the most sales, and which are the least sold items.
 Are there products that are not moving?
  - **Shipping trends.** Analysing if the desired 24 hours shipping window is met.